A step by step guide to making deliciously sweet and juicy slow cooker pulled pork that's perfect to use in burgers, tacos and salads.

 Cooking Times For Pulled Pork

 Cook the pork and sauce in a slow cooker (crock pot) on LOW for 8 hours or HIGH for 4 hours.

 Pull apart the pork with two forks (it should be super tender and fall apart very easily).

-Allow it to cook for a further 20 minutes which helps the pork to soak up the sauce.
+Allow it to cook for a further 20 minutes after shredding as this helps the pork to soak up the sauce.

 Once you've got a slow cooker filled with the most amazingly tender fall-apart pork, it's time to serve it up!